Antoine101/Dataquest-Projects/README.md

 Course : Hypothesis Testing Fundamentals

+Jeopardy is a popular TV show in the US where participants answer questions to win money.
+It's been running for a few decades, and is a major force in popular culture.

+In this project, we look for patterns in the previous questions of the TV game show Jeopardy that could help us win.

 ## Predicting Car Prices

 Step 6 of 8 : Machine Learning Introduction

 Course : Machine Learning Fundamentals

+In this project, we practice the machine learning workflow and implement a k-nearest neighbors algorithm to predict a car's market price using its attributes.

 ## Predicting House Sale Prices